Health Care Guide Information

 Diagnostic Tests for Lymphoma

-following are the diagnostic tests to diagnose
+The following are the diagnostic tests to diagnose the lymphoma.

 Patient’s Physical Examination and Medical History:

-In physical examination, the patient will have enlarged lymph nodes which may involve lymph nodes of the head and neck, inguinal, and axillary lymph nodes.
+In physical examination, the patient will have enlarged lymph nodes, which may involve lymph nodes of the head and neck, inguinal, and axillary lymph nodes.

 Lymph node biopsy: